 How does the context menu work

-Note: In case, the same is not running at the background; this process will not open OneDrive.
+Note: In case, the same is not running in the background; this process will not open OneDrive.
 However, there appears a notification indicating the closing of this program.
 Again, as OneDrive.exe is not running, this will attempt to start to sync your online data.
 You will receive a notification regarding this.